Growing up in kinship care

 1. What are the levels of formal kinship care usage in the most recent year, including overall proportions of children looked after, regional patterns, and length of time looked after?
 How do these differ over time?

 2. What are the routes into formal kinship care?
-On what basis and for what reasons are children formally looked after in kinship care (as defined in looked after children legal reasons, hearings grounds data and child protection primary concerns data)?
+On what basis and for what reasons are children formally looked after in kinship care?

 4. What are the pathways out of formal kinship care?
 How do these differ over time?